A Lesson to Learn: Melco Resorts & Entertainment Limited (MLCO)

 MLCO’s Market Performance

-MLCO stocks went up by 1.90% for the week, with a monthly jump of 56.35% and a quarterly performance of 103.44%, while its annual performance rate touched 23.38%.
-The volatility ratio for the week stands at 6.28% while the volatility levels for the past 30 days are set at 6.79% for Melco Resorts & Entertainment Limited.
-The simple moving average for the period of the last 20 days is 32.28% for MLCO stocks with a simple moving average of 84.80% for the last 200 days.
+MLCO stocks went down by -3.91% for the week, with a monthly jump of 44.90% and a quarterly performance of 82.98%, while its annual performance rate touched 18.52%.
+The volatility ratio for the week stands at 5.61% while the volatility levels for the past 30 days are set at 6.52% for Melco Resorts & Entertainment Limited.
+The simple moving average for the period of the last 20 days is 18.08% for MLCO stocks with a simple moving average of 72.57% for the last 200 days.

 Analysts’ Opinion of MLCO